FIAMC BIOMEDICAL ETHICS CENTRE

 The FIAMC Bio-Medical Ethics Centre [FBMEC] was established in Bombay in September 1981 to study and debate the ethical status of various actions - experimental, diagnostic or therapeutic - in the bio-medical field within the ethic of culture, religion and the modern secular state.

-The practice of medicine is as old as civilisation and so is corruption.
+The practice of medicine is as old as civilization and so is corruption.
 During the time of the Greeks, a call to do what was good and reject all that was bad was heeded by the 5th century physician, Hippocrates.
 His work and dedication, with that of his disciples, resulted in the Hippocratic Oath which was adopted by physicians from that time onwards but it was amended subsequently by the Christian tradition prevailing at the time.
-Other cultures and religious beliefs such as those of Judaism, the Indian vedic and Chinese traditions, Islam and the later humanist influences have all left
+Other cultures and religious beliefs such as those of Judaism, the Indian Vedic and Chinese traditions, Islam and the later humanist influences have all left

 their print on the subject of medical ethics.

 In the past three centuries, the Anglo-Saxon influence on medical ethics has been considerable.
 There was the contribution of John Gregory (1724 - 1773) and later Thomas Percival followed by the various national associations, culminating in the Codes of Practice of the many international medical associations.